-- -Accounts for attested differences between quantifiers (all treated the same under a standard Generalized Quantifier approach) by decomposing them into combinations of parameterized determiners (e.g. (null) many) and degree modifiers (e.g. at least) - -NB at least is a degree modifier, I claim that a good is a parameterized determiner
+- Accounts for attested differences between quantifiers (treated the same under a standard Generalized Quantifier approach) by decomposing them into combinations of parameterized determiners (e.g. (null) many) and degree quantifiers (e.g. $at\ least\ ten$ ) - $\rightarrow$ I claim that a good is a parameterized determiner; at least is a degree modifier, not a parameterized determiner